 University students can be awarded academic credits in accordance with the indications provided by the head of studies for the respective degree programmes (Collegio didattico).

 The event will be broadcast via live streaming on Ca' Foscari Live

 Shared accommodation in Venice's city centre at a student residence (shared double or triple room) can be reserved through the SIE (Domus Civica or Residenza San Tomà).
 Students will be required to contact the accommodation provider for confirmation and payment following programme confirmation.
 For specific needs or requests please let us know well in advance; requests may incur additional costs.

 Reservations will be made for check-in on the Sunday before the programme starts, and check-out the Saturday after the programme finishes.
 Please note that prices are approximate and will be confirmed once the booking has been reserved.

 The event is organised in collaboration with the European Commission and is free of cost for all participants.
-Applicants are required to register before May 31st by filling out the registration form online

 Following the application deadline you will be sent an email confirming your place.
 Following this confirmation email students who have reserved accommodation will be contacted with details on how to confirm the booking.

 All participants will have access to the University Wifi network in all University buildings (including at the libraries and the cafeterias).

 Due to the high number of applications we have received so far, registration will be closed by 12 a.m. on Tuedsay 30th of April.
 Following this new deadline, the selected participants will receive a mail confirming their places and will be asked to accept it.